-There are other material considerations to be weighed in the balance with the Development Plan.
+There are other material considerations to be weighed in the balance with the Development Plan and these are detailed in the Conclusions section below.

 CONCLUSIONS

 PRINCIPLE:

 Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that applications should be determined in accordance with the plan unless material considerations indicate otherwise.
 The development plan for the Arun District currently comprises the Arun Local Plan 2011-2031 (ALP), the Barnham & Eastergate Neighbourhood Development Plan (BENDP) and the West Sussex Waste and Minerals Plans.